Mojo de Ajo (Garlic Mojo Sauce)

 Instructions

-- Add oil, garlic, and lime juice to a pot over medium low heat.
+- Heat oil: Add oil to a pan over medium heat and let it warm. garlic, and lime juice to a pot over medium low heat.

-- Simmer gently for 5 minutes, making sure the garlic doesn’t turn brown or overcook.
-Season with salt and pepper to taste (optional).
+- Add garlic and lime juice: Lower the heat to low before tossing in the minced garlic and lime juice.
+Simmer gently for 5 minutes, making sure the garlic doesn’t turn brown or overcook.
+Optional: Season with salt, pepper, and oregano to taste.

 Notes